Shopify website builder review – all-around eCommerce star

 Shopify’s price puts you off?

 Sure, there aren’t many sales and marketing features as on Shopify, but for simple, budget-conscious selling, this is the way to go.
-Find out more in our Weebly vs. Shopify comparison.

-Shopify review - final verdict
+Shopify review: final verdict

-It's not perfect, and there are issues, namely related to limited website design options.
-But with the third-party templates and apps, these flaws get covered up almost completely.
-With the right apps, and the right template, Shopify is going to be your perfect business tool, no matter what you wish to do.
+In Shopify, everything's all about eCommerce and it does the basics incredibly well.
+It's not perfect, and there are issues, namely related to requiring many plugins that can immensely increase the prices.
+However, with third-party apps, that offer free plans, this can be taken under control.
+With the right apps, and the right template, Shopify is going to be your perfect business tool.

-And sure, it can get expensive.
-And really, it's the question for you to answer.
-If you think that advanced business tools and supreme simplicity are worth the bigger price, Shopify is certainly the way to go.
+All in all, if you think that advanced business tools and supreme simplicity are worth the bigger price, Shopify is certainly the way to go.

 Shopify FAQs